 Find out which stocks you should buy this month to make money even in this volatile market.

 Second, Carlton Lutts, the founder of our company, used to say that all you need to get from an investing book to make it worth the reading is one good idea.
-Cabot is headquartered in a decommissioned branch library, and our walls are lined with investment books, some of them dating back to the 1920s.
+Cabot is headquartered in a decommissioned branch library, and our walls are lined with investing books, some of them dating back to the 1920s.
 If you’re serious about becoming a better investor, you should be doing your homework, hoping that every book you read delivers that one good idea.

 Third, sometimes what these investing books are selling is hope.
 Investing is a tough business, and the market has no qualms at all about grinding your best stocks into dust (look no further than the last month).
 An investing book that gives you renewed confidence and allows you to stay in the game may just have done its job.